Datacom-Endeavour-Design-System/endeavour/packages/stencil/src/components/datacom-loader/usage.md

  ### Properties
  -size: It sets the size of spinner and default size is small.
- -loading: This prop indicates the loading status and render the icon respectively.
+ -loadingStatus: This prop indicates the loading status and render the icon respectively.